 So, the assumptions on which housing targets are based are in effect set to reflect practice, which has generally not accorded with policy, rather than the actual policy.
 This reflects the abandonment of the principles of Sustainable Residential Quality in favour of reinforcing and legitimising current trends in development.
 The housing targets set therefore have no regard to either the form or mix of homes to be built.”

-We also oppose the implied household size mix embodied in te capacity estimates.
+We also oppose the implied household size mix embodied in the capacity estimates.
 By assuming a very high proportion of small units, the SHLAA produces an inflated capacity measured in number of units.
 Had the SHLAA used the higher proportion of family-size units actually needed (as estimated in the SHMA) the capacity measured in units would shrink but more need would be met.
 The submission of the New Policy Institute is important on this point.
 [Neither Highbury nor NPI is invited to today’s session.]

 b) Have the environmental and social implications of the proposed increase in housing targets been fully and properly assessed?